 Jamillah James ’05

-Jamillah James, a member of the first class of Art History graduates at Columbia College Chicago, puts her skills to use as an assistant curator at a Los Angeles museum.
+Jamillah James, a member of the first class of Art History graduates at Columbia College Chicago, puts her skills to use as curator at the ICA LA.

 Jamillah James has been busy.
-In 2015, she helped open a total of seven art exhibitions for both the organization Art + Practice and the Hammer Museum in Los Angeles, where she serves as an assistant curator.
+In 2016, she was named the curator for the Institute of Contemporary Art, Los Angeles (ICA LA; formerly, the Santa Monica Museum of Art), which opened in 2017.
+Before ICA LA, she served as assistant Curator at the Hammer Museum in LA, where she helped organize seven art exhibitions for both the museum and Art + Practice, an organization and art space co-run by the Hammer.
 “It’s been very hectic, but it’s been a wonderful learning experience,” she says.
 “If I’m not in front of my computer, I’m at the library, seeing exhibitions around town, or doing studio visits with local artists.”
 Occasionally, she’s solving mysteries, too.

 A Sleuthing Curator